 There’s nothing like a good riddle to stimulate your mind and give you an excuse to channel your inner Sherlock Holmes.
 Sure, the thrill of solving puzzles may not give you the adrenaline rush of a skydive, but regularly doing logic and crossword puzzles can keep your brain young as you age.
 And they’re just a lot of fun.
+Here are 16 physics jokes every science lover will appreciate.

 Now, you can take your problem-solving skills to the next level with a riddle that Albert Einstein invented himself.
 The story goes that Einstein wrote this complicated logic puzzle when he was a young man, and he estimated that only two percent of the people who tried to solve it would successfully do so.

 While there isn’t any solid evidence to confirm that Einstein created it—and somehow prophesied the exact number of people to get it right—it’s still a mind-bending puzzle.
-(Doing some of these weird brain puzzles can make you smarter, too.)
+Doing some of these weird brain puzzles can make you smarter, too.

 Here’s the setup: There are five houses, each painted a different color.
 In each house lives a person with a different nationality.
 These five owners drink a certain type of beverage, smoke a certain brand of cigar, and keep a certain pet.
 No owners have the same pet, smoke the same cigar, or drink the same beverage.